Rice-Tech/UltraCrew/README.md

 ## Languages Used
 ### Python
 As a Django app, UltraCrew is coded primarily in Python.
-Data validat
+I used Django's models for database access and model forms for recieviing and validating data.
+Pace calculations were also done in Python and the results were provided as dictionaries to the HTML template renderer.
 ### HTML, CSS
 I designed the template html pages using Django's templating system.
 Within the root template folder I made layout.html which provides a consistent Navbar through all of the pages while the individual apps include the pages that utilize that template.
 I especially strove in testing to ensure that the site would be responsive on mobile devices since the crew members are expected to track and log their runners using phones.
 ### Javascript